 About The Author –

 Image Credit – MediumGeorge S. Clason was an American Author.
 He was best known for his book The Richest Man in Babylon, a compilation of informational pamphlets about being thrifty and achieving financial success.

 He started writing these pamphlets using the parables set in ancient Babylon.
 He was credited with coming up with the term “Pay yourself first.”

 About the Book –

-Few Great Points Made Through Stories –
+Few Great Points Made Through Stories

-Useful Money Tips From The Book –
+Helpful Money Tips From The Book –

-- Be cautious while taking advice about investing as they say “Advice is one thing that is freely given away but watch that you take only what is worth having.
+- Be cautious while taking Advice about investing.
+As they say, “Advice is one thing that is freely given away, but watch that you take only what is worth having.

-I have also created video of few quotes from the book – Hope you like it.
-Please do subscribe to my You tube channel – Myread4change
+I have also created a video of a few quotes from the book – I hope you like it.
+Please subscribe to my YouTube channel – Myread4change.

-Wish you Financially abundant life.
+I wish you a Financially abundant life.